wearewiser/wiser-fsd-task/README.md

 Build an image gallery by fetching data from the NASA [Astronomy Picture of the Day](https://api.nasa.gov/) API.

-There should be one route for the `Home` component and a dynamic route for the `ImageDetails` component.
+There should be a route for the `Home` component and a dynamic route for the `ImageDetails` component.

 ### Home: